DataPointsGlobal/datapoints-examples/README.md

 node random
 ```

 You will see 3 random variables updated in your variable list.
+When done, delete these variables using the web interface.

-If you have any suggestions or created your own utilities, please submit a pull request or e-mail to support@datapoints.global
+If you have any suggestions or created your own utilities, please share them with other users by submit a pull request.
+If you need any help customizing data collection please feel free to e-mail support@datapoints.global, we will do our best to help.